In its simplest form, PostHog is an analytics data store where events come in and get analyzed.

 On a high level during ingestion, app server:

-- Reads events from
+- Reads events from events_plugin_ingestionkafka topic

-kafka topic - Runs user-created apps on the events, potentially modifying the shape of the events.
+- Runs user-created apps on the events, potentially modifying the shape of the events.

-postgresql table as the source of truth. - Sends events, persons, groups to specialized kafka tables for clickhouse to read.
+- Sends events, persons, groups to specialized kafka tables for clickhouse to read.

 - Does that in a highly parallelized way to handle high ingestion volume.